yatowoo/EPD/draft.md

 * Test Items & Test Methods

-Before any performance test executed, all device’s mechanical integrity should be ensured.
+Before any performance test executed, all device's mechanical integrity should be ensured.
 For instance, we should check whether there exists any obvious damage or foreign matters and then measure the distance between SiPM surface and PCB by microscope.

 Second, UI curve of a SiPM can help us judge its basic electric properties, e.g., dark current and break down(BD) voltage.